-Tickets are available to purchase online until 5pm day of show / Walk up tickets are available at the door day of show after 8pm (if not sold out)http://www.oncesomerville.com/event/1449403/
+Tickets are available for purchase online until 5pm day of show / Walk up tickets are available for purchase at the door day of show after 8pm (if not sold out)

 The band broke up in the late 80s after Wino moved to California to join Saint Vitus.
 At that time, a German label, Hellhound Records, and the booking agency that had signed Saint Vitus, released The Obsessed, originally recorded in 1985, prompting Wino to reform THE OBSESSED.
 After multiple lineup changes the band signed to Columbia Records in 1994 to release their third and final album, The Church Within.
 Despite highly acclaimed reviews, THE OBSESSED would breakup once again following the release, seeing Wino forming Spirit Caravan (Then Shine) and other projects.

 In September 2011, THE OBSESSED returned to the stage at Roadburn Festival with The Church Within legendary lineup (featuring Wino, Greg Rogers and Guy Pinhas).
 The band played a few more reunion shows over the next couple years at Hellfest Open Air 2012 and Maryland Deathfest XI in May 2013 with Reid Raley (Bass).